kintone/cli-kintone/README.md

 - CSV

-When importing, it automatically determines the format by the file extension (specified by `--file-path` option).
+When importing, it automatically determines the format by the file extension (specified by the `--file-path` option).

 More information regarding the formats is as follows: